Charlotte Lennox: Life

-Joseph Baretti taught Lennox Italian, and several people helped her translate The Greek Theatre of Father Brumoy, the most influential French study of Greek tragedy in the mid-18th century.
-In 1755 she translated Memoirs of Maximilian de Bethune, Duke of Sully, which sold well.
-Learning several languages, Charlotte Lennox took an interest in the sources for William Shakespeare's plays.
-In 1753, the first two volumes of Shakespear Illustrated – seen by many scholars as the first feminist work of literary criticism – were published by Andrew Millar, and the third volume appeared in 1754.
-In this feminist literary criticism, Lennox discusses Shakespeare's sources extensively, and is especially attentive to the romance tradition on which Shakespeare drew.
-Her main criticism is that his plays strip female characters of their original authority, "taking from them the power and the moral independence which the old romances and novels had given them."
+Lennox cultivated friendships that assisted her in her publishing efforts.
+For her translation of The Greek Theatre of Father Brumoy, the most influential French study of Greek tragedy in the mid-18th century, she found several learned men to contribute.
+In 1755, she translated Memoirs of Maximilian de Bethune, Duke of Sully, which sold well.
+Learning several languages, including Italian from Joseph Baretti, Lennox studied the sources for William Shakespeare's plays.
+In 1753, the first two volumes of Shakespear Illustrated – seen by many scholars as the first feminist work of literary criticism – were published by Andrew Millar.
+The third volume, which appeared in 1754, spoke to its success.
+Lennox studied and discussed how Shakespeare used his sources and was especially attentive to the romance tradition on which Shakespeare drew.
+One criticism Lennox had was that his plays strip female characters of their original authority, "taking from them the power and the moral independence which the old romances and novels had given them."

-Samuel Johnson wrote the dedication for the work, but others criticized its treatment, in David Garrick's words, by "so great and so Excellent an Author."
-Though Johnson's patronage protected her reputation in print, the literary world took its revenge upon the presentation of her play, The Sister, based on her third novel, Henrietta.
-Several groups of attendees concerted to boo the play off the stage on its opening night, though it went on to several editions in print.
+Samuel Johnson wrote the dedication for Shakespear Illustrated, but others criticized its treatment, in David Garrick's words, by "so great and so Excellent an Author." and the literary world took its revenge upon the presentation of her play, The Sister (1769), based on her third novel, Henrietta (1758).
+Several groups of attendees concerted to boo the play off the stage on its opening night, though it went on to be printed in several editions.